Have you ever thought of making a tipi? Take a look at this dilemma.

 Let’s look at some of the different types of triangles according to angle measure.

-Right Triangles are triangles with one angle.
+Right Triangle a right triangle is a triangle with one 90∘ angle.
 The other two angles will be acute, but the key to identifying a right triangle is that it has one right angle.

-Obtuse Triangles are triangles with one angle that is obtuse or greater than .
+Obtuse Triangle is a triangle with one angle that is obtuse or greater than 90∘.